WICG/close-watcher/security-privacy-questionnaire.md

 **Do the features in your specification expose information about the underlying platform to origins?**

 To a small extent.
 In theory, by correlating signals from `CloseWatcher` with other signals (e.g. `keydown` events), one could try to determine what a platform's modal close signal is, and thus roughly into what "bucket" (desktop or not) the user falls.
-Such determination is fragile and coarse.
+Such determination is fragile and coarse, and such information is already available through `navigator.userAgent` or other techniques (e.g. detecting touch events vs. mouse events).

 **Do features in this specification allow an origin access to sensors on a user’s device?**